waymondrang/studentvue-mailer/readme.md

 1. Run `npm install`
 2. Add credentials to the `config.template.json`, then rename it to `config.json`
-3. Run `node install` in the root directory
+3. If on Windows, Run `node install` in the root directory
+3. If not, run `node index`
 4. Send a StudentVue mail to yourself to see if it's working!
 (It may take a while, depending on your update interval)

 ## `config.json`

-Here's all that you need to know about the `config.json` file!

 ```json
 {